ibm-cloud-docs/log-analysis/service-connection.md

 {:shortdesc: .shortdesc}
 {:screen: .screen}
 {:pre: .pre}
-{:table: .aria-labeledby="caption"}
 {:codeblock: .codeblock}
 {:tip: .tip}
+{:note: .note}
+{:important: .important}
+{:deprecated: .deprecated}
 {:download: .download}
-{:important: .important}
-{:note: .note}

-# Managing network connectivity
+{:preview: .preview}

+# Securing your connection
+{: #service-connection}

+To ensure that you have enhanced control and security over your data when you use {{site.data.keyword.la_full}}, you have the option of using private routes to {{site.data.keyword.cloud_notm}} service endpoints.
+Private routes are not accessible or reachable over the internet.
+By using the {{site.data.keyword.cloud_notm}} private service endpoints feature, you can protect your data from threats from the public network and logically extend your private network.
-{: #network}
+{: shortdesc}

-You can configure the LogDNA agent to connect to the logging instance through the public network or through the private network.
-In addition, when you have an additional firewall set up, or you have customized the firewall settings in your {{site.data.keyword.cloud_notm}} infrastructure, you need to allow outgoing network traffic to the {{site.data.keyword.la_full_notm}} service.
-{:shortdesc}

-## Choosing a service endpoint
+## Before you begin
-{: #network_endpoints}
+{: #prereq-service-endpoint}

-You can configure a LogDNA agent to connect to an {{site.data.keyword.la_full_notm}} instance through the public network or through the private network.
-By default, the agent connects through the public network.

-The type of network defines the level of isolation and security that is configured to move workloads between cloud-based resources in your account.

 Some factors that you must consider when you must decide which network to choose are:
-* Corporate requirements on how services and applications can access Cloud-based services in your account
+* Corporate requirements on how services and applications can access cloud-based services in your account
 * Security on production workloads
 * Industry compliance regulations